Accelerated Computations of Sensitivities for xVA: Sensitivities with respect to the yield curve

 \end{dfn} A yield curve is calibrated to the market on the basis of a set of liquidly traded instruments with associated market quotes.
 We refer to this basis as the \emph{market instruments}.
 Yield curve calibration refers to the process of finding a curve that reproduces each of these market quotes when the model prices of the instruments are calculated with respect to the curve.
 Typically, each instrument will only contribute information towards {distinct parts} of the yield curve.
 To obtain the entire curve over a continuous spectrum, suitable curve-fitting schemes must be applied, {which affect} the resulting yield curve. {One such scheme is the multi-dimensional Newton--Raphson algorithm, which is applied in \cite{GrzelakOosterlee} to obtain a discrete set of points on the yield curve.
 The effect that various interpolation methods between such points have on the yield curve is studied in \cite{hagan2006interpolation}.}

 In this article, we use \emph{sensitivity to the yield curve} as a general moniker, also the term \emph{interest rate sensitivity} is known in the literature.
+To be precise, we refer to sensitivity with respect to the market quote of one of the market instruments {from which} the yield curve {is constructed}. {Sensitivity refers to the rate of change, in our considerations of the expected exposure, to a change in the aforementioned market quote.
+In other words, it is a difference quotient which approximates the derivative of the expected exposure with respect to the market quote considered. }

-To be precise, we refer to sensitivity with respect to the market quote of one of the market instruments of the yield curve. {Each market instrument is associated with a particular maturity and particularly influences the yield curve in the surrounding region.} Unlike approaches where only the finalized yield curve is shifted in a neighbourhood of the desired maturity, the sensitivity with respect to a market quote ensures that potential non-localities of the yield curve interpolation are correctly taken into account.
+{Each market instrument is associated with a particular maturity and particularly influences the yield curve in the surrounding region.} Unlike approaches where only the finalized yield curve is shifted in a neighbourhood of the desired maturity, the sensitivity with respect to a market quote ensures that potential non-localities of the yield curve interpolation are correctly taken into account.
 Since the effect of different market quotes are of interest, the sensitivity with respect to the yield curve is rather a family of sensitivities or a \emph{sensitivity profile}.

-We formalise this in the following definitions. \begin{dfn}[Market instruments] The \emph{market instruments} of a zero-coupon bond curve $P(t_0, \cdot)$ are a set of market instruments
+We formalise this in the following definitions. \begin{dfn}[Market instruments] The \emph{market instruments} of a {yield curve $Y$} are a set of market instruments